yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 Every build is checked with the `ocvalidate` matching the OpenCore version it was built against.

+## OpenCore version support

+`profiles/support.toml` is measured, not asserted. `tools/matrix.py` builds every profile against each OpenCore release's own `Sample.plist` and validates it with that release's own `ocvalidate`:

+    OC_CACHE=.oc-cache python3 tools/matrix.py 0.9.6 0.9.9 1.0.0 1.0.5 1.0.7 --write

+All 37 profiles validate on every release from **0.9.6 to 1.0.7** - 370 of 370
+combinations.
+0.9.5 is the floor, for one reason: `Booter.Quirks.FixupAppleEfiImages` did not exist before 0.9.6, and every config here sets it.
+No upper bound was found, so `oc_max` is empty.

+`extract.py` never rewrites this file, so a range you widen by testing survives regeneration. `build.py` warns when the requested version falls outside it.

+## SecureBootModel stays Disabled

+All 179 configs set `Misc.Security.SecureBootModel = Disabled`, against a failsafe of `Default`.
+That is correct here, for reasons that are documented rather than
+stylistic:

+* The OpenCore manual: *"Specifying this value defines which operating systems will be bootable.
+Operating systems shipped before the specified model was released will not boot."* Every named model needs at least macOS 10.13.2, and `x86legacy` needs 11.0.1.
+This repository distributes images down to Yosemite.
+* *"Starting with macOS 12 SecureBootModel must match the SMBIOS Mac model."*
+  101 of the 179 configs use one of 15 pre-T2 SMBIOS models, which have no Apple Secure Boot model at all.
+* Dortania's Apple Secure Boot page: *"Unsigned and several signed kernel drivers cannot be used."* This EFI injects community kexts, and the AMD configs patch the kernel.

+Worth knowing: because `SecureBootModel` is `Disabled`, `FixupAppleEfiImages` becomes relevant.
+The manual says that quirk *"is required to load Mac OS X 10.4 to macOS 10.12, and is required for all newer macOS when SecureBootModel is set to Disabled"* - on stricter image loaders, which explicitly includes OpenDuet, the Legacy BIOS path this repository supports.
+All 179 configs set it to `false`, while OpenCore's own 1.0.5 `Sample.plist` sets it to `true`.
+Not changed; recorded so the choice can be a deliberate one.

 ## The gate

 `verify.py` rebuilds every config from the profiles and compares it against the